> cs 342: intro to HCI_

 - teams should meet to discuss project ideas, and use Canvas 01: Choosing Your Team Project to pick a problem to focus on for the rest of the semester

-> Part 0: Orienting to our Ecosystem_
+> Sprint 0: Orienting to our Ecosystem_

 our mindset: open mindedness